GaProgMan/LaTeXDocuments/README.md

 LaTeXDocuments
 ==============

-A collectin of my documents prepared in LaTeX
+A collection of my documents prepared in LaTeX